deviant101/test-semgrep/README.md

 # SAST Demo App with Semgrep

-This is a simple Python Flask application with **intentional security vulnerabilities** for testing Static Application Security Testing (SAST) using Semgrep in a GitHub Actions pipeline.
+This is a simple Node.js Express application with **intentional security vulnerabilities** for testing Static Application Security Testing (SAST) using Semgrep in a GitHub Actions pipeline.

 ## ⚠️ Warning